WaleedAbu-Nafiseh/GFRAS/README.md

 1) Clone repositry
 2) npm install to download all the dependencies
 3) npm start will keep nodemon working
+4) npm run dev should also be run.
+5) *Both point 3 and 4 need to be run on two different terminals!!!*

 # Structure: